-So a Red Nose Pit Bull could be any of those breeds and has the red nose that’s typical of bully breeds rather than the less-common blue nose that’s the result of a recessive gene.
+A Red Nose Pit is not a separate breed but is most commonly an American Pit Bull Terrier.
+The Red Nose Pitbull has the red nose color that’s typical of bully breeds rather than the less-common blue nose that’s the result of a recessive gene.

 In medieval Europe, bull- and bear-baiting were common sports.
 One or more “bully breed” dogs like the Pit Bull would be pitted against a bull or a bear and people would bet on who would win the fight.
-These baiting games were outlawed in the 1800s, and Pit Bulls were them used for either dog fighting or farm work.
+These baiting games were outlawed in the 1800s, and Pit Bulls were then used for either dogfighting or farm work.

 Red Nose Pitbull Size

-Although Red Nose Pit Bulls may be aggressive toward other dogs and smaller animals, they are generally gentle with children and adults.
-A puppy that gets plenty of socialization can learn to live with other dogs or small animals without a problem, but it may be more difficult to get an adult Red Nose Pit Bull to make that same adjustment, especially if it may have come from the world of dogfighting.
+Although Pitbulls may be aggressive toward other dogs and smaller animals, they are generally gentle with children and adults.
+Red Nose Pitbull puppies that get plenty of socialization can learn to live with other dogs or small animals without a problem, but it may be more difficult to get an adult Red Nose Pit Bull to make that same adjustment, especially if it may have come from the world of dogfighting.